 Click on the subject links below for more detailed information:

-VET courses can provide students with an alternative pattern of study to achieve the HSC, and open up a variety of post-school pathways including TAFE and University study.
+VET courses can provide students with an alternative pattern of study to achieve their HSC, and open up a variety of post-school pathways including TAFE and University study.

 VET courses are dual accredited and endorsed by NESA (NSW Educational Standards Authority) and ASQA (Australian Skills Quality Authority).